BugCrush/New_Tab/README.md

   1. Head over to browser settings
   2. Navigate to the 'On Start-Up' section
   3. Select the 'Open A Specific Page' radio button
-  4. Set the site URL as:
+  4. Set the new tab site URL as:

 ## Instructions to Contribute: